 This recipe for Peanut Butter M&M Bars is one that I’ve had in my recipe box for years.
 It’s truly a crowd-pleasing dessert and one that any peanut butter lover will enjoy.
-Trust me, I know first hand because my husband LOVES peanut butter and this recipe definitely has his stamp of approval.
+Change the color of colored candies and they are perfect for any occasion.

 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.